vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 The 5- and 10-minute interval measurments taken ~1hr post eob described above were intially taken with the intention of assessing the elemental composition of the natGd2O3 post recycling by performing an activation analysis.

 After going through through the radiochemical seperation process, ~95% of the Gd is recovered in the first 4 rinse fractions (~40mL 0.2M HNO3) if the first LN2 column.
 The fractions are dried down, leaving behind Gd(NO3)3 * XH2O salf.
 To recover Gd2O3 from the salt we implement the denitration paper described in the accanpying work, informed by the chemical process impelmeneted in Non-isothermal kinetics of the thermal decomposition of gadolinium nitrate.
+We attempted to quantify the number of 14N atoms in a target made from recycled materials,